sarahaime/password-generator/README.md

 # password-generator
-Django website that you can use when you need a nice random password.
+A website that generate a nice random password.

+The whole purpose of this website is to get you to understand the basics of Django.